 - Can you access their passwords and account numbers?
 Ask for account and password details, and maintain a copy of this information, along with contact information for your parents’ attorney and financial advisor.
 This will make it an easier process to work through affairs when the need arises.

 - Do your parents have a power of attorney?
 Suggest to your parents that they select and finalize paperwork for a power of attorney so they are assured that there is a dependable, trusted person to make decisions for them in the instance of a medical emergency.

 Planning in advance for long-term care is essential, and easier to accomplish while your parents are independent and thriving.
 Gaining an understanding of their finances now will help you be more prepared for their future care.

 At San Diego Home Caregivers, we realize that discussions about senior care and finances can be difficult, and our professionals are always available to offer help.
-Contact San Diego Home Caregivers, the experts in elderly care in La Mesa and surrounding areas, at (619) 487-9000 to learn more, and see our full service area.
+Contact San Diego Home Caregivers, the experts in La Jolla elder care and care in surrounding areas, at (619) 487-9000 to learn more, and see our full service area.